 Dance To Her Tune

-down, sending the children inside to play.
+sending kids scurrying inside to play.

-Pretentious colors quickly fade from sight
+Autumn's pretentious colors fade from sight,

-till no traces remain, their beauty brief.
+until no trace remains; their beauty brief.

-And short days relinquish their length to night
+And short days relinquish their length to Night,

-The honking wild geese have migrated south,
+The honking geese have all migrated south,

-along with flocks of colorful songbirds.
+along with most of our precious songbirds.

-And daunting rumors, spread by word of mouth,
+And, daunting rumors, spread by word of mouth:

 Copyright © Emile Pinet | Year Posted 2018